Emma WattonSenior Teaching Fellow, PhD student

 Emma is a senior teaching fellow within The Department of Leadership and Management and is the Programme Director for the MSc in Leadership Practice and Responsibility.

-Emma has over ten years of HEI experience having prevously worked at the University of Cumbria and the University of Central Lancashire.
+Emma has over fourteen years of HEI experience having previously worked at the University of Cumbria and the University of Central Lancashire.
 During this time she project managed several large scale programmes including the LEAD programme in Cumbria.

 Emma’s early career was in Financial Services where she specialised in the small business sector.
 She has extensive experience in the design and delivery of leadership development programmes for the financial services sector.